 The Company provides an allowance for doubtful accounts based upon a review of outstanding receivables, historical collection information, and existing economic conditions.
 Contract and service receivables are due 30 days after the date of the invoice.
-Retentions receivable are owner.
+Retentions receivable are due 30 days after completion of the project and acceptance by the owner.
 Receivables past due more than 180 days are considered delinquent.
 Delinquent receivables may be reserved or written-off based on individual credit evaluation and specific circumstances of each customer.
-As of December 31, 2002 and 2001, the Company had \$400,000 and \$260,000, respectively, reserved as allowance for doubtful accounts.
+As of December 31, 2001, the Company has \$260,000 reserved as an allowance for doubtful accounts.